Click HERE for a brief rundown of Activities and Services

 FREE Sales Training

 KAB offers free sales training through P1 Selling's on line on demand courses.
 The P1 Selling training campus offers a complete set of training modules and services to meet the needs of your station anytime right at your computer.
+In addition, members all have free access to LBS which has over 600 videos from the nations top sales trainers.

 Career Fairs / Recruiting of future broadcasters